Gregg De Lorto

 After losing his voice in 1995, De Lorto had surgery to remove nodules on his vocal cords.
 In 2007, he was diagnosed with an inoperable midbrain tumor.
 Feeling his time was not over and not ready to give up, he sought the best and was referred to neurosurgeon Mark E. Linskey, M.D., at UC Irvine Medical Center.

 During their first meeting De Lorto told Dr. Linskey he was concerned about how the operation would affect his right and left hand coordination.
 Dr. Linskey said "this is not a textbook surgery…," but not to worry and that he wanted to see him playing his guitar at his one year post-op appointment.
 Three weeks after their first meeting Dr. Linskey successfully excised the tumor followed by a two-week medically induced coma.

 Soon after waking from the coma, and not able to eat or walk on his own, from his recovery bed, he was composing in his head his "Ode to Charlie Christian" – a complex arrangement.
 At his one year post-op appointment he walked in with his Heritage Golden Eagle and amazed Dr. Linskey and his staff by playing a compilation of Charlie Christian licks and lines consisting of single string and chord melody, his "Ode to Charlie Christian."

-In 2013, De Lorto released a CD of original biographical love songs, with many more original songs in production.
-De Lorto uses multiple guitars on each song.